CogentRoleplayCommunity/FogentRoleplay/src/Magic/Miracles/Miracles.md

 - Governing Core Skill: Will

 If power is from divine heritage:
-- Magic Vocation Name: Brightsmith
+- Magic Vocation Name: Divine Catalyst
 - Magic Vocation Governing Attributes: STR, RFX, INT
 - Magic Resource Name: Ichor

 If power is from a divine entity:
 - Magic Vocation Name: Divine Conduit
 - Magic Vocation Governing Attributes: INT
-- Magic Resource Name: Focus
+- Magic Resource Name: Faith

-### Ichor/Focus
+### Ichor/Faith

-Ichor is the catalyst for all Miracles.
+Ichor is the magic resource for Divine Catalysts.

+Faith is the magic resource for Divine Conduits.

-- +3 Ichor per Brightkin/Divine Conduit Vocation
+- +3 Ichor/Faith per Vocation level.

-#### Generate Ichor/Focus
+#### Generate Ichor/Faith

-Maintaining one's physical health restores Ichor/Focus gradually over time.
+Maintaining one's physical health restores Ichor/Faith gradually over time.
 This can be done by maintaining adequate nutrition, hydration, sleep, and stress levels.

-#### Absorb Ichor/Focus
+#### Absorb Ichor/Faith

 Brightkin can absorb Ichor via ample sources of light (such as the Sun) or by drawing on powerful emotion/memories.
 They can also regain ichor if mortals worship them.

-Divine Conduits can absorb focus from ample sources of their deity's domain.
+Divine Conduits can absorb Faith from ample sources of their deity's domain.

 ### Wonders

-Wonders are uses of Miracles that use an insignificant amount of Ichor/Focus.
+Wonders are uses of Miracles that use an insignificant amount of Ichor/Faith.
 In general, Wonders should be small and happen close to the user.
 Making your hand a flashlight, making your eyes grow faintly, or making small illusions are examples of Wonders.
 Wonders can be used even if the user's Ichor is completely depleted.

 ### [Radiance](./Radiance/Radiance.md)